Aisakaorz/MSTER/README.md

-# T2TViT_EEGEmotionRecognition
+# SwinTransformer_EEGEmotionRecognition
-Use T2TViT on EEG Emotion Recognition
+Use Swin Transformer on EEG Emotion Recognition